When it comes to self-defense rounds, two of the most prominent options in the industry are Federal HST…

 Bullet Composition & Weight

 Modern bullets can have an identical shape and occupy the same volume, yet different weight and performance.
-Pure lead projectiles are still standard fare, but cutting-edge technology has changed the playing field.
-Bullets that use sintered material, pure copper, jackets, plating, a variety of cores, aerodynamically sleek polymer tips and more are available.
-Bear in mind, however, ballistics alter with slight changes in bullet composition—particularly at long distance.
+Pure lead projectiles are still standard fare.
+But, cutting-edge technology has changed the playing field.
+Bullets that use sintered material, pure copper, jackets, plating, a variety of cores, aerodynamically sleek polymer tips, and more are available.
+However, ballistics alter with slight changes in bullet composition.
+Particularly, at long distance.

 It’s never been easier to uncover a firearm’s true potential, thanks to the diversity of today’s commercially available bullet weights and compositions.
-Who knows, with some luck, that “old beater” may no longer suffer permanent exile to a dark corner of your gun safe.
+With some luck, that “old beater” may no longer suffer permanent exile to a dark corner of your gun safe.